James-P-Bennett/Modular-Storage-System/README.md

 # Mass Storage Server

 Mass Storage Server is a lightweight early-beta Minecraft plugin inspired by Applied Energistics 2 (AE2) and Refined Storage.
-It introduces an expandable item storage system built around craftable, removable drives and an intuitive terminal interface.
+It introduces an expandable item storage system built around craftable, removable disks and an intuitive terminal interface.
 All components are craftable using vanilla recipes or can be accessed through the `/mss` command.

 The plugin uses a fast and efficient SQLite database with HikariCP connection pooling.
 Each drive is uniquely identified and stores its own item pool, allowing for safe concurrent access from multiple users.